andreyorst/dotfiles/README.md

 - `.git`, `.gitignore`, `README.md` - obviously, there's no need to copy these files to your home directory, as those are git related files.
 - `.gitconfig` defines some `git` aliases and settings, and supports loading `.gitconfig.local` if you want to override anything.
   Include it if you want.
-- `c_project_template` - is a template for creating a C project, that is used by a script placed in `scripts` directory.
 - `scripts` - directory stores scripts that I use directly from there, either by sourcing or by invoking from `$PATH`.
 - `.config` - directory should not be sym-linked to home directory, since all your configuration files will be visible to git.
   Only files that inside this directory should be copied or sym-linked.